mcevoyandy/llvm-cov-example/README.md

 # MWE for using LLVM-COV with Gtests

-A minimal example showing how I think llvm-cov should be used with gtest to get a code coverage report...
+A minimal example showing how I think llvm-cov should be used with gtest to get a code coverage report.

-However, the report only shows coverage for the last test fixure run.
+Running the following will produce the report `build/html/index.html`.
+View this in your browser.

 ## BUILD